ludwig-ai/ludwig-docs/src/docs/user_guide.md

 ### Numerical Input Features and Encoders

 Numerical features have two encoders.
 One encoder (`passthrough'`) takes the raw binary values coming from the input placeholders are just returned as outputs.
 Inputs are of size `b` while outputs are of size `b x 1` where `b` is the batch size.
-The other encoder (`'dense'`) passes the raw binary values through a fully connected layers.
+The other encoder (`'dense'`) passes the raw binary values through fully connected layers.
 In this case the inputs of size `b` are transformed to size `b x h`.

 The available encoder parameters are:

-- `norm'` (default `null`): norm to apply after the single neuron.
-It can be `null`, `batch` or `layer`.
+- `norm'` (default `None`): norm to apply after the single neuron.
+It can be `None`, `batch` or `layer`.
-- `tied_weights` (default `null`): name of the input feature to tie the weights the encoder with.
+- `tied_weights` (default `None`): name of the input feature to tie the weights the encoder with.
 It needs to be the name of a feature of the same type and with the same encoder parameters.

 There are no additional parameters for the `passthrough` encoder.
 For the `dense` encoder these are the available parameters.